solarvoyager/Nummy.HttpLogger/README.md

 // .. other middleware
 ```

-> **Attetion:** if you are using [Nummy.ExceptionHandler](https://www.nuget.org/packages/Nummy.ExceptionHandler),
+> **Attention:** if you are using [Nummy.ExceptionHandler](https://www.nuget.org/packages/Nummy.ExceptionHandler),
 > make sure to first register NummyHttpLogger and then NummyExceptionHandler.

-#### 3. Now, your application is set up to log http request and responses using the Nummy Http Logger.
+#### 4. Now, your application is set up to log http request and responses using the Nummy Http Logger.

-Note: This library logs all request to your api during lifetime of project.
+> **Attention 2:** This library logs all request to your api during lifetime of project.
-Please make sure to exclude unused requests for example starting with "swagger"
+> Please make sure to exclude unused requests for example starting with "swagger"

 ## License